 Fidgeting and being unable to sit still

 Use seating plans, sitting a child with ADHD symptoms next to a student who is a positive role model could help the student to adapt to their behaviours.

 Allow the child to move around in the classroom – There are many tasks and chores in the classroom.
-For example you may need a student to take something to another classroom; physical action can help students with ADHD to become less 'fidgety’.
-Therefore allowing movement may help their needs in a positive manner.
+For example, you may need a student to take something to another classroom; physical activity can help students with ADHD to become less 'fidgety’.
+Therefore allowing movement may positively help their needs.

 Get to know the child, understand what their classroom struggles are and make sure they are ok; ADHD can often be seen as negative within a classroom which can then make a child feel negative.
 Understand the child and put a positive spin on things, this will instil them with confidence and strengthen your relationship, benefiting both of you.

 Providing a small object to squeeze can help with hyperactivity.
 Although it may be difficult as a teacher to allow only certain students to do this, the lack of interruption then benefits other pupils and allows children struggling with hyperactivity to concentrate on controlling certain impulses.